spacelift-io/terraform-starter/README.md

-**NOTE**: in GitHub, **forks are public**.
-If you're not comfortable with that, and want to create a private fork, the only option supported at the moment is to create a new private repo and add this repo as second remote.
-See [this thread](https://stackoverflow.com/questions/10065526/github-how-to-make-a-fork-of-public-repository-private) for the exact details.
+**NOTE**: Click the *Use this template* button in order to create your own repository based on this template.

 ---
 # So you want to take Spacelift for a spin?